 A sample of Canadian quilt history was shown at the quilt exhibition 'Kaleidoscope' by Max Allen at the Textile Museum of Canada in January 2010.
 Max put together this quilt exhibition of antique quilts that were collected by Carole and Howard Tanenbaum.
 They are art collectors, and they acquired these quilts because of how they look as art.

-This exhibition has been documented and can be viewed at the 'Textile Museum of Canada'.
+This exhibition has been documented and you could view it at the Textile Museum of Canada until recently.
+They have a fabulous website and the following link 'Textile Museum of Canada' will take you there.
 Following is a brief description of the event.

 "The first quilt we saw that we couldn't live without was a crazy quilt at an antique dealers store in Stratford," says Carole Tanenbaum.
 "I love texture and I also love randomness and I was immediately attracted to it."